Data Governance

 ## Prove value quickly

-Demonstrate governance value within days through tangible outcomes (trusted dashboards, removal of manual workarounds, and AI use cases that run on governed metrics) rather than producing complete policy documents or frameworks.
+Demonstrate governance value within days through tangible outcomes (trusted dashboards, removal of manual workarounds, and AI use-cases that run on governed metrics) rather than producing complete policy documents or frameworks.